AdrianaSakeena/quantum_interference_simulator/README.md

 This experiment models this behavior by replacing classical probability addition with quantum amplitude superposition, isolating the quantum mechanisms responsible for both interference and diffraction in the absence of which-path information

+Mathematical Model:
+- In this model, each possible path from the source to the screen contributes a complex amplitude.
+These amplitudes encode both magnitude and phase and are combined according to the superposition principle.
+Observable probabilities are obtained only after summing amplitudes and taking the squared magnitude.

 <img width="318" height="159" alt="image" src="https://github.com/user-attachments/assets/f727cde7-17c3-4f91-8be4-e07f40c579a4" />

 In this experiment, we model the observed double-slit interference pattern by replacing classical probability addition with quantum amplitude superposition, demonstrating how interference arises as a purely quantum effect.